dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 The preceding example:

 * Configures Kestrel's endpoints in `ConfigureKestrel`.
-* Calls <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket*> to listen to a [Unix domain socket (UDS)](https://wikipedia.org/wiki/Unix_domain_socket) with the specified path.
+* Calls <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions.ListenUnixSocket*> to listen to a UDS with the specified path.
 * Creates a UDS endpoint that isn't configured to use HTTPS.
 For information about enabling HTTPS, see [Kestrel HTTPS endpoint configuration](xref:fundamentals/servers/kestrel/endpoints#listenoptionsusehttps).

-Kestrel has built-in support for UDS endpoints.
-UDS are supported on Linux, macOS and [modern versions of Windows](https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/).

-## Client configuration
+### Client configuration

 `GrpcChannel` supports making gRPC calls over custom transports.
 When a channel is created, it can be configured with a `SocketsHttpHandler` that has a custom `ConnectCallback`.
 The callback allows the client to make connections over custom transports and then send HTTP requests over that transport.